 This article is also available on Medium.

 Today, I start a series of video game programming tutorials on how to create a RTS game using Unity.
-This well-known, high-performance game engine is amazing and really allows you to create incredible stuff; the best part is that, in my opinion, the free version (although not open-source, but hey!) already has enough features for us to make most of the projects we want.
+This well-known, high-performance game engine is amazing and really allows you to create incredible stuff; the best part is that, in my opinion, the free version already has enough features for us to make most of the projects we want.
 Even if it takes a bit of time to get used to the software interface, the inspector and all the component-based logic, I find it is still a super fun and intuitive way to create games once you get the hang of it!

 Disclaimer: This article does not go through all the Unity fundamentals.
 If you are not used this framework yet and want to learn some basics, check out their great tutorials!